DennisWester/aspinmate/README.md

 If you fulfil these requierements you can start the app by typing python spinapp.py or python3 spinapp.py in your console/cmd (if being in the folder of the python script).

+The .ipynb files is for people familiar with python.